-Found below is a list of scholarships offered to Social Work BSW students:
+Found below is a list of scholarships and funding opportunities offered to Social Work BSW students:

 Davis Murphy Scholarship

 Barbara Murphy Brooks, in honor of her parents, Rush W. and Celma Davis Murphy, has generously set up a fund for the ETSU Department of Social Work to award one or two annual scholarships to BSW students.
 The amount and number of scholarships vary, depending on funds, but generally the scholarship is $500-1000 per year, awarded over two semesters.

 Barbara was a social worker who worked in the areas of child welfare, public assistance, and adoption.
 She also taught social work at the University of Georgia from 1970 to 1982.
 In 1982 she returned to the field of social work in the area of mental health, and later she retired.
 Through the course of her mother's terminal illness in the 1990's, she was reminded of the importance of social services in people's lives, particularly the baccalaureate social workers who were so helpful to her during the period of her mother's illness.
 In 1998, she set up the scholarship for the BSW Program, and we are most pleased to be able to offer this scholarship to our students every spring for the following academic year.